Peaches

 a

-The consumption of peaches can be effective in blood formation processes.
-Their components accelerating hemoglobin synthesis, which recommends peaches in cases of anemia (in addition, vitamin C helps to assimilate iron).
+The consumption of peaches can be useful in the processes of blood formation, their components accelerating the synthesis of hemoglobin, which recommends peaches in cases of anemia (in addition, vitamin C in peaches helps to assimilate iron).

-Peaches prevent the appearance of colds and protect the body from many other conditions, because it contains a complex of vitamins A, B and C, and other antioxidants, such as many nutrients that are essential in preventing heart diseases, diabetes, or cancer.
+Peaches prevent the onset of colds and protect the body from many other conditions, as it contains a complex of vitamins A, B and C and other antioxidants, as well as numerous essential nutrients in the prevention of heart disease, diabetes or cancer.

-Despite their allergic potential (because of the fuzz), studies show that peaches can help reduce the response of the immune system to allergens, thus reducing the symptoms of allergy.
+Despite their allergenic potential (due to the fluff), studies show that peaches can help lower the immune system's response to allergens, thereby reducing allergy symptoms.

 a